Home Visitor Early Head Start South Bay

 - Works with parents to make weekly activity and home visit plans based on the child's assessment and identified family needs

 - Plans, participates and implements socializations twice a month;

 - Works with parents to establish and attain agreed-upon goals

-- Acts as a liaison between community resources and Head Start families
+- Acts as a liaison and advocate between community resources and HS families;

-- Helps families as necessary to arrange and keep medical and dental appointments required by Head Start
+- Helps families as necessary to arrange and keep medical and dental appointments as required by HS.

 - Valid California driver’s license and access to dependable automobile with adequate insurance in order to make home visits and/or to travel to different school and office sites

 - Proof at the time of hire